Detecting prompt and afterglow jet emission of gravitational wave events from LIGO/Virgo/KAGRA and next generation detectors: Results and discussion

-At UVOIR wavelengths, we find that \textit{JWST} is able to detect 20\% of afterglows after 1 day and 12.8\% after 10 days.
-At X-ray wavelengths, \textit{Athena} has a similar detection fraction, with 23\% after 1 day and 16\% after 10 days.
-Lastly, at radio wavelengths, ngVLA (8 GHz) is capable of detecting 23.8\% of all simulated afterglows after 1 day. ngVLA has no detections prior to 1 day after the GW merger.
-The detected fraction barely decreases out to 10 days, but only 14\% are detectable past 100 d.
+At UVOIR wavelengths, we find that \textit{JWST/F356W} is able to detect 0.5\% of all simulated afterglows after 1 day and 0.3\% after 10 days.
+At X-ray wavelengths, \textit{NewAthena} has a similar detectable fraction, with 0.6\% after 1 day and 0.2\% after 10 days.
+Lastly, at radio wavelengths, ngVLA (8 GHz) is capable of detecting 2.9\% of all simulated afterglows after 1 day, which is 99\% of all possible detectable afterglows at that frequency, and the number decreases to 2.7\% after 10 days, and to 1\% after 100 days.
 For XG era merger events, where signals are fainter and afterglow peaks less likely to be detected than in O5, radio will be the optimal wavelength range to search in, outperforming \textit{JWST}.